DaBomber60/OwnChatBot/DOCKERHUB_README.md

 - app (OwnChatBot) — depends_on Postgres health

 Compose automatically creates a dedicated network; the app reaches Postgres via hostname `postgres`.

+The project (stack) name is set to `ownchatbot` above via `COMPOSE_PROJECT_NAME` by default.
+If you host multiple instances, change this value per instance.

 ### Quickstart Scripts
 Download from Releases or clone repo, then run: